United States Fleet Forces Command: Cold War

 Major elements of the Strategic Army Corps were designated for use by ARLANT and placed in advanced alert status.
 Logistic support for the more than 100,000 men involved was directed by a newly established Peninsula Base Command.
 Preparatory steps were taken to make possible the immediate callup of high priority Army National Guard and Army Reserve units.
 Tactical Air Command moved hundreds of tactical fighter, reconnaissance, and troop carrier aircraft to the southeast.
 To make room for all these units, the bombers, tankers, and other aircraft not required for the current operations were ordered to other bases in the United States.

 From the late 1960s, nuclear ballistic missile submarines of the fleet began to make thousands of deterrent patrols.
 The first patrol in the Atlantic Fleet area of operations was made by USS George Washington (SSBN-598).

 In 1972, Commander, Anti-Submarine Warfare Force, Atlantic Fleet (Task Force 81) was headquartered at Quonset Point Naval Air Station.
 Under ASWFORLANTFLT was Hunter-Killer Force, Atlantic Fleet (Task Force 83), with Carrier Divisions 14 and 16 (Wasp and Intrepid, respectively), as well as the Quonset ASW Group (TG 81.2) with Fleet Air Wing 3 and surface units.
 More information on Anti-Submarine Warfare Force, Atlantic Fleet's, activities during the Cuban crisis can be found at the National Security Archive's document collections.

-Commander, Naval Surface Forces Atlantic was formed on 1 July 1975, incorporating a number of previously separate smaller commands – mine warfare vessels/units, service vessels, and frigates, destroyers and cruisers, along with associated destroyer squadrons and cruiser/destroyer groups.
+The Commander, Naval Surface Force Atlantic was formed on 1 July 1975, incorporating a number of previously separate smaller commands – mine warfare vessels/units, service vessels, and frigates, destroyers and cruisers, along with associated destroyer squadrons and cruiser/destroyer groups.

 As part of a reorganization announced in July 1995 of the Atlantic Fleet's surface combatant ships into six core battle groups, nine destroyer squadrons, and a new Western Hemisphere Group, USS John Hancock (DD-981) was reassigned to Destroyer Squadron 24.
 The re-organization was to be phased in over the summer and take effect 31 August 1995, with homeport shifts occurring through 1998.
 In September 1995 the following ship assignments were intended to apply at the end of the transitional period: